Abdullah0297445/clickup_leave_marker/README.md

 5. When this webhook is called, we track the time for that specific user for the day of the leave via ClickUp API.

 ## Technologies used
+This is a cloud-native app.
+We used following tools and techniques to achieve our goal/solution mentioned above.

 1. Integration with ClickUp APIs.
 2. Used FastAPI framework for blazing fast speed since it uses [ASGI](https://asgi.readthedocs.io/en/latest/specs/main.html).
+3. Used ```ASYNC``` python to fasten I/O bound tasks.
-3. Used docker for packaging the app and for consistent DX (Developer experience).
+4. Used docker for packaging the app and for consistent DX (Developer experience).
-4. Use AWS Lambda to deploy the app, due to its scalability and cost-effectiveness.
+5. Use AWS Lambda to deploy the app, due to its scalability and cost-effectiveness.
-5. Used AWS API Gateway as a proxy to handle the routing and security.
+6. Used AWS API Gateway as a proxy to handle the routing and security.
+7. Used Dynamo DB with Boto3 to access persisted data.

 ## Usage
 You need [Make](https://medium.com/@mohammad.roshandelpoor/makefile-simplifying-command-execution-and-automation-9dbaa6d91ac8#:~:text=Makefile%20is%20a%20powerful%20tool,sharing%20our%20project's%20commands%20easier.) tool installed in your OS to be able to run the code.
 Luckily for Linux/Ubuntu users, it comes pre-installed.
 Windows users can download it from [here](https://gnuwin32.sourceforge.net/packages/make.htm).
 In case your linux distro does not already have it installed then you can install it from [here]().